 Why do we need the TFES?

 Throughout Australia, the cost of transporting freight by road should be roughly the same per kilometre, regardless of whether the goods are travelling from Melbourne to Brisbane, or Sydney to Hobart.
-However, since Tasmania faces additional costs over the 420 kilometres of 'highway' across Bass Strait, the TFES helps to reduce this disadvantage.
+However, since Tasmania faces additional costs over the 420 kilometres across Bass Strait due to the lack of road or rail transport options, the TFES helps to reduce this disadvantage.

 What does the TFES cover?